GaiaNet-AI/docs/versioned_docs/version-1.0.0/user-guide/apps/stockbot.md

 * LLAMAEDGE_BASE_URL: URL for the LLM API base URL.
 * LLAMAEDGE_MODEL_NAME: Name of the model to be used.
 * LLAMAEDGE_API_KEY: API key for accessing the LLM services.

+> If you're using a Domain service, not your own node, you will [need to get an API key from Gaia](../getting-started/authentication.md).

 Then, we will need to install the required dependencies.